atom/teletype/README.md

 # Teletype for Atom

-An Atom package that lets developers share their workspace with team members and collaborate on code in real time.
+An Atom package that lets developers share their workspace with team members and collaborate on code in real-time.

 Learn more at [teletype.atom.io](https://teletype.atom.io).